JoelK06/Monash-Course-Planner/README.md

 - Detection of semester based units
 - Naming course plan
 - Import and Export plans
-- add academic leave (such as deferring for a year)
+- Add academic leave (such as deferring for a year)
+- Drag and drop units
+- Click and place for mobile
+- Units swap when placed on eachother

 Thank you for using my program</p>